LaneCommunityCollege/dqp-spidergraphs/README.md

 4. Upload the files to a folder on your server
 5. Visit [your_server_address]/[folder_name]/install.php (example: http://oregondqp.org/spidergraphs/install.php)
 6. Follow the instructions
-7. DELETE install.php so that your database doesn't get overwritten by accident later.

 ## Use ##
 For details on using the spidergraphs, please download https://www.oregondqp.org/documents/Spidergraph/SPIDERGRAPH%20How%20To.pdf